Peru Travel Writing Expedition

 I assure you, not only will you come away with a real passion for Cusco, Machu Picchu, and the villages of Peru’s Sacred Valley—having discovered them through the eyes of a travel writer—but you’ll also learn all the ins and outs you need to craft articles that sell.

-No matter your level of ability or experience (beginners welcome!), you’ll gain valuable insights geared toward propelling your career as a travel writer forward.
+No matter your level of ability or experience (beginners welcome!), you’ll gain valuable insights and a jumpstart on your career as a travel writer.

 The bottom line is: You don’t need prior experience to sell your stories to magazines and newspapers.
-You, too, can learn to write the kind of stories that editors will buy and readers will love.
+It’s a skill you can easily learn… if you have the right teacher.

-And, this May in Peru, we’ll show you exactly how it’s done… helping you transform your writing skills… and your life.
+And, this May in Peru, Ian will show you exactly how it’s done… helping you transform your writing skills… and your life.

 Meet your instructor